recogni/recogni-style/cpp/README.md

 This directory contains a file `.clang-format` which contians our modifications to the default style file.
 Projects employing this method of linting / formatting should either copy or link a path to this file to the root of their workspace since `clang-format` will check each directory for a `.clang-format` file.

+Additionally code used to generate cpp documentation uses the `.Doxyfile` present here as well.